fourjr/eval-bot/README.md

 	"public"
 ]
 ```
 Anyone can use the bot with the above config.
-The element has to be the first element.

 ### What about Heroku?
 The bot is already made to work with the Heroku platform.